Gerald Carr (American football): Coaching career

 Rather than pursue a career in professional football, Carr returned home to Huntersville and became a coach at North Mecklenburg High School, serving as assistant football coach and head coach of the JV baseball team.
 Under his coaching, the JV baseball team compiled a 16–1 record in the season.
 He also was a substitute teacher in Mecklenburg's school program.

 Afterwards he returned to Southern Illinois University, and served as a graduate assistant during the 1982 season while working towards a master's degree.
 In 1983, Carr was hired by the Davidson Wildcats to be their offensive backfield coach.
 He was the team's receivers coach and academic coordinator from 1984–1985.

 In 1986, he was given a position by the Akron Zips college football team.
-He would coach from 1986–1988 at Akron, serving as academic coordinator, quarterbacks coach, receivers coach, and tight ends coach during his three seasons with the school.
+He coached from 1986–1988 at Akron, serving as academic coordinator, quarterbacks coach, receivers coach, and tight ends coach during his three seasons with the school.
 Carr left Akron and was hired as the receivers coach of Washington State in 1989.

 On January 10, 1991, Arizona Wildcats football coach Dick Tomey announced he had signed Carr to be the Wildcats' quarterbacks coach.
 Tomey said, "Gerald will give us some ability to be more explosive in our passing offense, because he came from an explosive offense at WSU."
 The Wildcats compiled a 4–7 record in the 1991 season.

 Carr left Arizona after one season, and joined the North Carolina Tar Heels in the same position.
 He spent three seasons, from 1992–1994, with the Tar Heels, helping them achieve a 10–3 record in 1993.

 After three seasons, he joined the professional Philadelphia Eagles of the National Football League (NFL).
 He was given the position of wide receivers coach, and was hired in February 1995 by Ray Rhodes.
 After his first season, the Eagles acquired Irving Fryar, who he coached to Pro Bowl seasons in 1996 and 1997.
 Fryar set the franchise record for single-season receptions in 1996.
 Carr was fired following the 1998 season.